-All Visitor parking is located on the P1 level of the parking garage.
+All Visitor parking is located on ground and P1 level of the parking garage.
 Visitor parking spots are indicated with a "V." Visitors are unable to access resident parking units.
 Overnight visitor passes are required when guests intend to spend the evening past 2:00 a.m.
 It is the resident's obligation to notify the Concierge to ensure that the parking pass has been obtained and clearly displayed in the windshield of the vehicle.
-Visitor parking is available on a first come first served basis
+Visitor parking is available on a first come first served basis.
+Residents are not to park in visitors parking at any time.